zhangy10/px4-firmware/boards/modalai/rb5-flight/WORK_ITEMS.md

 * Enable test motor command from QGC (Need newer QGC)
 * Allow leds to be set with led command
 * Test tones
-* Timeout on feedback request, lots of read errors.
-Probably due to flaky cable.
 * Dual id = 0 feedback responses per feedback cycle (0, 0, 1, 2, 3)
 * Add voltage / current reporting as a configurable item.
 That would replace reporting from the APM and free up an I2C port.
 But, APM also reports companion computer voltage / current which is not available at ESC.
 * Separate packet to request feedback without sending motor controls?